ruby2332ruby/PaperReading/PaperReading15_MP3_ A Unified Model to Map_ Perceive_ Predict and Plan.md

     * Routing and Driving on Roads:to encourage the SDV to perform the high-level command, we use a scoring function that encourages trajectories that travel a larger distance in regions with high probability in R.
     * Safety: The predicted occupancy layers and motion predictions are used to score the trajectory samples with respect to safety.
 We penalize trajectories where the SDV overlaps occupied regions.
     * Comfort: We also penalize jerk, lateral acceleration, curvature and its rate of change to promote comfortable driving.
-* **Learning:** We optimize our driving model in **two stages**.
-    * first train the online map, dynamic occupancy field, and routing.
-Until these are converged.
-    * second stage, we keep these parts frozen and train the planner weights for the linear combination of scoring functions.
+* **Learning:** We optimize our driving model in **two stages**. **First** train the online map, dynamic occupancy field, and routing.
+Until these are converged. **Second** stage, we keep these parts frozen and train the planner weights for the linear combination of scoring functions.
     * Online map: We train the online map using negative loglikelihood (NLL) under the data distribution.
     * Dynamic occupancy field:we employ cross entropy loss with hard negative mining to tackle the high imbalance in the data.
 The motion modes K are learned in an unsupervised fashion via a categorical cross-entropy.
 Then, only the associated motion vector from the true mode is trained via a Huber loss.
     * Routing: We train the route prediction with binary crossentropy loss.